indimail/indimail-docker/README.md

 drwxr-x--- 12 101003 101000 4096 Jul  6 09:37 queue5
 ```

+If you backup the user's home directory (e.g. /home/mbhangui), the backup will include /home/mail of the container.
+You can specifically take a backup of container's user mail directory by doing `podman volume inspect mail` and backup the directory referenced by `Mountpoint`.

-There is an alternate way to to have the queue and the home directories on the host server without using podman volumes.
+There is an alternate way, without having podman volumes, to have the queue and the home directories on the host server.
 All you need to do is create directories on the host system.

 **Create Directories**